A-level: Pakistan

 A-levels are offered in Pakistan by governmental and private institutions, along with International Baccalaureate and other international examinations like the Advanced Placement though A levels is by far the most popular.
 Examinations are handled by international British boards and the program is equivalent to Higher Secondary School Certificate.
 Cram Schools are established all around the country which prepares the students to take the examinations as private candidates.

 Seychelles

 In Seychelles, the A-level qualification is offered, with examinations conducted by Cambridge International Education (CIE).
 Some subjects are unique to Seychelles or have a format, curriculum, or syllabus that is unique to Seychelles.

 Singapore

-In Singapore, H1/H2/H3 level qualifications are awarded upon successful completion of examinations jointly administered by Singapore Ministry of Education (MOE), Singapore Examinations and Assessment Board (SEAB) and the University of Cambridge Local Examinations Syndicate (UCLES).
+In Singapore, H1/H2/H3 level qualifications are awarded upon successful completion of examinations jointly administered by Singapore Ministry of Education (MOE), Singapore Examinations and Assessment Board (SEAB) and Cambridge International Education (CIE).

 Sri Lanka

 In Sri Lanka, A-level qualifications are offered by governmental and non-governmental schools (Private Schools).
 The qualifications are awarded upon successful completion of examinations called Local A-levels while most of the private schools award them upon London A-levels.
 Local GCE Advanced Level qualifications are offered by the Department of Examinations.
 Private Schools (International Schools) in Sri Lanka provide A-level qualifications which are offered by: